 Your cart is currently empty!

 Mortet’s Gevrey 1er Cru comes from three brilliantly situated vineyards, each of which have yields too small to be bottled separately.
-All these parcels border Grand Cru sites and have an average vine age over 70 years.
+All these parcels border Grand Cru sites and have an average vine age of over 70 years.
 Firstly, there is Cherbaudes, an outstanding 1er Cru situated right below the Mazis-Chambertin Grand Cru.
-Then is Petite Chapelle, right next-door but a little further down the slope, immediately below the Grand Cru Chapelle-Chambertin (this site makes very refined wines).
-Finally, there is Bel Air, one of the highest vineyards on the Grand Cru slope, sitting immediately on top of Clos de Bèze (this is a cold, rocky site that faces east and produces very mineral wines).
+Then there is Petite Chapelle, right next-door but a little further down the slope, immediately below the Grand Cru Chapelle-Chambertin, a site that makes very refined wines.
+Finally, there is Bel Air, one of the highest vineyards on the Grand Cru slope, sitting immediately above Clos de Bèze (this is a cold, rocky site that faces east and produces very mineral wines).

-It’s hard to imagine a better-situated collection of 1er Cru vineyards and it shows in the wine.
-30 to 40% of the fruit was hand-destemmed, which gives you an idea of how much Mortet values this fruit.
-This is Grand Cru quality; a wine that is stunningly pure, fine and long.
-Such detail and finesse, you could easily be drinking Vosne or a top Chambolle 1er.
-Importer Notes
+It’s hard to imagine a better-situated collection of 1er Cru vineyards and it shows in the class of the wine.
+Seventy per cent (!) of the fruit was hand-destemmed with scissors, which gives you an idea of how much Mortet values this fruit.
+As with the 2018, this looks like Grand Cru quality from 2019.

 |1 × 1 × 1 cm